 How to Cook Crab Cakes

-Step 3: Make the Patties & Chill.
+Step 2: Make the Crab Meat Patties

 After the patties have chilled, remove them from the fridge.
 You can even give them another dousing of Old Bay over the tops if you like.